The Radiation Therapy Department is staffed by personnel, who are credentialed

 oncologists to even more precisely treat tumors.
 The new accelerator includes

-the latest in imaging technology, which allows radiation oncologist to
+the latest in imaging technology, which allows the radiation oncologist

-obtain images of the tumor just before each treatment, in order to adapt
+to obtain images of the tumor just before each treatment, in order to

-and accuracy of this new technology allows our physicians to fine-tune
+and accuracy of this new technology allow our physicians to fine-tune

 reducing side effects from unwanted exposure to healthy tissue or organs.